Text Style Transfer: A Review and Experimental Evaluation: Reproducibility Study

 \begin{itemize}

-\item \textbf{DeleteOnly; Template; Del\&Retri} \cite{li2018delete}: A style keyword replacement method, which disentangles the style and content of sentence explicitly by keyword replacement.
-The authors proposed three variants of their mode: \textbf{DeleteOnly}, which first remove the removed style attributed keywords from the source sentence.
-Subsequently, the latent representation of the source sentence is combined with the target style attribute and input into a sequence model to generate the sentence in the target style.
-The \textbf{Template} model is simply replacing the deleted style attributed keywords with keywords of target style.
-The \textbf{Del\&Retri} model first performed the same keyword removal as \textbf{DeleteOnly} method.
-Next, it retrieves a new sentence associate with the target attribute.
-Lastly, the keyword-removed source sentence and the retrieved sentence are input into a sequence model to generate the transferred style sentence.
+\item \textbf{DeleteOnly; Template; Del\&Retri} \cite{li2018delete}: A style keyword replacement method, which disentangles the style and content of a sentence explicitly by keyword replacement.
+The authors proposed three variants of their mode: DeleteOnly, which first remove the removed style attributed keywords from the source sentence.
+Subsequently, the latent representation of the source sentence is combined with the target-style attribute and input into a sequence model to generate the sentence in the target style.
+The Template model simply replaces deleted style-attributed keywords with target style keywords.
+The Del\&Retri model first performed the same keyword removal as DeleteOnly method.
+Next, it retrieves a new sentence associated with the target attribute.
+Lastly, the keyword-removed source and retrieved sentences are input into a sequence model to generate the transferred style sentence.

 \item \textbf{B-GST; G-GST} \cite{sudhakar2019transforming}: A TST model that extended the work in \cite{li2018delete} and proposed the Generative Style Transformer (GST) to perform text style transfer.
-There are two variants of GST model: the Blind Generative Style Transformer (\textbf{B-GST}) and the Guided Generative Style Transformer (\textbf{G-GST}).
+There are two variants of the GST model: the Blind Generative Style Transformer (B-GST) and the Guided Generative Style Transformer (G-GST).

+\item \textbf{PTO} \cite{wu2019hierarchical}: A style keyword replacement TST model that applied reinforcement-learning to hierarchically reinforced a \textit{Point-Then-Operate} (PTO) sequence operation.
+The PTO operation has two agents: a high-level agent that iteratively proposes operation positions and a low-level agent that alters the sentence based on the high-level proposals.
+The style-attributed keywords are explicitly replaced to perform TST using this reinforcement framework.

 \item \textbf{UST} \cite{xu2018unpaired}: A style keyword replacement method, which utilized cycled reinforcement learning to iteratively replace style attributed keywords while maintaining the content in text for text style transfer.
 This model was originally implemented for the sentiment transfer task.